SreejithSanthosh/CurvedSurfacesFTLEPython/README.md

-The Python code for computing Coherent Structures based on Finite-Time-Lyapunov Exponents (FTLE) and Lagrangian deformation for flow on curved surfaces is available at this [link](https://github.com/SreejithSanthosh/CurvedSurfacesFTLEPython).
-The following tutorial provides instructions on how to use the code.
-To understand the mathematical background or additional information on the methods discussed here, we refer you to the accompanying manuscript [S. Santhosh, C. Zhu, B. Fencil, M. Serra](Necessary Link).
+## Lagrangian coherent structures for flows on curved surfaces
+This repository contains python code to compute coherent structures and Lagrangian deformation for flows on curved surfaces.
+Details regarding the method are given in the accompanying paper [S. Santhosh, C. Zhu, B. Fencil, M. Serra](https://doi.org/10.1101/2025.05.23.655805) [1].
+The tutorial on how to use this code is described in the [documentation](https://github.com/SreejithSanthosh/CurvedSurfacesFTLEPython)

 ![FTLE Banner](https://raw.githubusercontent.com/SreejithSanthosh/FTLEhub/main/Images/FTLEBanner.png)

+If you are using any of the code, please cite the accompanying work [1].

+[1] Santhosh, S., Zhu, C., Fencil, B., & Serra, M. (2025).
+Coherent Structures in Active Flows on Dynamic Surfaces. bioRxiv, 2025-05.